sandhyaasingh/chatbot-ai/README.md

 ## 3) Model Training:
 * The prepared dataset, including tokenized and preprocessed intents, is used to train a Feedforward Neural Network (FNN).
 * The FNN is implemented using a deep learning framework, such as PyTorch or TensorFlow.
-(For this repo, it is using PyTorch)
+(For this repo, I am using PyTorch)
 * The neural network architecture comprises input, hidden, and output layers, with appropriate activation functions like ReLU for non-linearity.
 * During training, the model learns to map tokenized input sequences to corresponding intents.
 * The loss function is employed to measure the difference between predicted and actual intents, and optimization techniques, like stochastic gradient descent, are utilized to minimize this loss.